Jessie Fleming

-Jessie Alexandra Fleming (born March 11, 1998) is a Canadian professional soccer player who plays as a midfielder for FA Women's Super League club Chelsea and the Canada national team.
+Jessie Alexandra Fleming (born March 11, 1998) is a Canadian professional soccer player who plays as a midfielder for National Women's Soccer League club Portland Thorns and captains the Canadian national team.

-Fleming previously played collegiate soccer in the United States with the UCLA Bruins from 2016 to 2019.
-She was a member of Canada's gold medal-winning side at the 2020 Summer Olympics, where she scored the team's only regular time goal in the final on a penalty kick, as well as the first goal in the penalty shoot-out.
+Fleming played college soccer in the United States for the UCLA Bruins from 2016 to 2019, before turning professional and spending four years with English club Chelsea.
+She was a member of Canada's gold medal-winning side at the 2020 Summer Olympics, where she scored the team's only regular-time goal in the final on a penalty kick, as well as the first goal in the penalty shoot-out.

 Early life

 Fleming was born in London, Ontario to Michaele and John Fleming, who are both originally from Toronto.
 She has an older brother, Tristan, and a younger sister, Elysse.
 Growing up, she competed in soccer, hockey (including in a full-contact boys' league), track and field, and cross-country.
 She started playing soccer at the age of three for the London-based Nor'West Optimist Soccer Club, where she remained until 2016.

-Fleming attended Ryerson Public School for elementary school, where she remained undefeated in cross-country throughout her entire elementary school career.
+Fleming attended elementary school at Ryerson Public School, where she remained undefeated in cross-country throughout her entire elementary school career.
 She went on to attend London Central Secondary School from Grade 9 to Grade 10, where she competed in OFSAA track and field and cross-country.
 In 2012, she won the novice girls' 4000m race at the OFSAA Cross Country Championships.
 The following year, she competed at the OFSAA Track and Field Championships and won both the midget women's 1500m and midget women's 3000m competitions.
 She still holds the record for the 1500m in the midget women's category.
 In 2014, she competed again at the OFSAA Track and Field Championships, winning a gold medal in the junior women's 3000m race and a silver medal in the junior women's 1500m race.
 She switched to H. B. Beal Secondary School for Grades 11 and 12, and graduated in 2016.